PubInv/PubInv/ideas/Project #19: Single-chamber biochar producer and stove.md

 biochar could be a significant improvement in both soil quality and carbon sequestration.
 A challenge for this application would be to build a stove that would accept a standard length firewood log.

+(P.S. written after reading a stupid article in Fast Company about using a polymer to extract CO2 from the air -- I actually think if we could make a stove that would fit in people's fire place, sent the smoke up the existing flue, and produce biochar, at least some Americans would want to use it.
+I believe this would do far more to sequester carbon than any idea of pulling CO2 from the air and retaining it as CO2.
+Until you reduce it to elemental carbon and elemental oxygen, you aren't making progress.)

 ## Movable Firebox

 A fascinating idea is to have a movable firebox, perhaps made into separate partitions.
 This would allow you to remove biochar from one box partition while still cooking with the other.
 It is a step toward a continuous process.

+Note that moving toward a continuous process is actually very important for any treatment of human waste, for example.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">PIFAH Project #19: Virtual Single-chamber biochar producer and stove</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/PIFAH/PIFAH" property="cc:attributionName" rel="cc:attributionURL">Robert L. Read</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/PIFAH/PIFAH" rel="dct:source">https://github.com/PIFAH/PIFAH</a>.